Ward Manager Contact Details

 Telephone: 0151 600 1166

-Cedar Ward is a 34 bedded ward caring for both male and female patients.
-Cedar ward consists of 12 side rooms and five bays of four beds.
-There is also a four bedded high dependency unit located on Cedar ward.
+Cedar Ward is a 38 bedded ward caring for both male and female patients.
+Cedar ward consists of 14 side rooms and six bays of four beds.

 The nursing staff work in teams each shift, looking after different groups of patients.
 You can expect the nurse looking after you, to introduce themselves at the beginning of each shift.